dirkjasmit/EegWorkflow/README.md

   - biosig
 - Download the EegWorkflow and unzip into a folder.
 - Start by:
-  - running EegAutoflow.m
-  - adding eeglab_2020_0 to the path (The EegWorkflow will popup a window for this)
+   - add eeglab_2020_0 to the path (The EegWorkflow will popup a window if it can't be located)
-  - click 'change folder' if it pops up
+   - running EegAutoflow.m or open EegAutoflow.fig

 FOR SAVING FILES: Edit the '.projectStrings.ini' file in the current directory and add your own project names.
 This allows you to specfiy the output file names.
 Do not touch the first line!
 This is the header.